psyb0t/supervisor-shell-ui/README.md

 - This application is intended for use on UNIX-like operating systems.
 - The application requires that the Supervisor program is already installed and properly configured on your system.
-- supervisor-shell-ui relies on `supervisorctl` under the hood.
-In order to run it from a non-root user, you will need to set appropriate permissions for the `supervisor.sock` file in the supervisor configuration.

 ## License